 - The installation of Intel's TBB libraries vastly widens the options available in the threading layer selection process. - On Linux, the omp threading layer is not fork safe due to the GNU OpenMP runtime library (libgomp) not being fork safe.
-If a fork occurs in a program that is using the omp threading layer, a detection mechanism is present that will try and gracefully terminate the forked child and print an error message to STDERR. - On systems with the fork (2) system call available, if the TBB backed threading layer is in use and a fork call is made from a thread other than the thread that launched TBB (typically the main thread) then this results in undefined behaviour and a warning will be displayed on STDERR.
-As spawn is essentially fork followed by exec it is safe to spawn from a non-main thread, but as this cannot be differentiated from just a fork call the warning message will still be displayed. - On OSX, the intel-openmp package is required to enable the OpenMP based threading layer.
+If a fork occurs in a program that is using the omp threading layer, a detection mechanism is present that will try and gracefully terminate the forked child and print an error message to STDERR. - On OSX, the intel-openmp package is required to enable the OpenMP based threading layer.